Location data, location tracking and sharing explained

-The ad-tech industry is an entity that actively uses your location data to promote services in your region.
-Consumers might be unaware of the sheer volume of data-sharing occurring between app owners and marketers. that popular apps give away information on consumers’:
+The ad-tech industry actively uses your real-time location data sets to promote services in your region.
+Consumers might be unaware of the sheer volume of data-sharing between app owners and marketers. that popular apps give away information on consumers’:

 - Browsing habits

 - Health details